 With the entirety of 2022 real estate market statistics to review, there is much to discuss!
-Similar to 2021 & 2020 we saw prices continue to increase in nearly all areas of residential real estate.
+Similar to 2021 and 2020 we saw prices continue to increase in nearly all areas of residential real estate.
 2022 was a tale of two stories; the first part of the year and the second are much different.
-During the first part of the year we continued to see bidding wars, multiple offers, and homes selling in just days.
+During the first part of the year, we continued to see bidding wars, multiple offers, and homes selling in just days.
 As the year progressed, the Fed started aggressively raising interest rates, more than doubling from the beginning of the year to the end of the year.
-This steep and rapid increase has certainly had a negative effect on the real estate market.
-For perspective, if you were getting a loan for $400,000 your payment (principle & interest) would have been $1796/month at 3.5%.
+This steep and rapid increase has certainly hurt the real estate market.
+For perspective, if you were getting a loan for $400,000 your payment (principal and interest) would have been $1796/month at 3.5%.
 Rates now are around 7%, which would make the monthly payment on the same loan $2661/month.
 This is undoubtedly pushing some buyers out of the market, especially in Durango.

 2022 was another strong year for price growth on Durango in-town properties.
 The median sale price in 2022 was $760,000 ($650,000 in 2021), which is an increase of 16.9%.
 To put this in perspective, consider in 2019 (just 3 years ago!), the median home price for in-town Durango was $506,625.
 When you compare that to 2022’s, $760,000 median home price, we are looking at a price increase of 50% in just 3 years.